 Tea-lights glow, the icy walls glitter, and the whisky bottle goes round.
 This is one of life's ultimate adventures – a cold, demanding, sociable and absolutely unforgettable experience, after which you descend to earth and the warmth and delicious cooking at Fraoch Lodge, Andy's home in Boat of Garten.

-A narrow inlet of the sea some 20 miles long, the tidal channel of Strangford Lough lies south of Belfast, trapped in the stubby armpit of the Ards peninsula.
+A narrow inlet of the sea some 32km long, the tidal channel of Strangford Lough lies south of Belfast, trapped in the stubby armpit of the Ards peninsula.
 Seabirds and wildfowl flock here in winter to pick worms, crustacea and shellfish out of the huge expanses of mud flats exposed at low tide.